 For example, if a plan states that there should be "20 inches OC between fence posts" and those posts are 6 inches wide, this means the space between posts will be about 14 inches (

 20 - (3 + 3)).

 One of the most prominent uses of OC spacing is the stud framing.
 Framed walls tend to be covered by sheet goods, for example plywood or drywall.
 A single sheet is typically 48 inches wide (size 4' x 8').
 Framing a stud wall at 16 or 24 inches OC will result in the edge of a vertical sheet falling over the center of a stud, as 48 is divisible by both 16 and 24.
 Thanks to this, the edge of the sheet is securely supported and backed by about ¾ inch of wood, which we can use for nailing.
 Thanks to this, the installation of sheet goods with OC spacing is reliable and relatively simple.

 OC spacing is also useful when you use materials that have varying thickness, such as milled lumber, which does not come with precise dimensions.
 Thanks to using this measure, you can ensure the accuracy of layouts that use such materials.

 What kind of roof trusses are available?

 If you're using this rafter length calculator, you're probably in the process of building a house, so you might be interested in what kind of trusses there are on the market!
-When it comes to the different truss types you can use for roof construction, there's plenty to choose from depending on your needs.
+When it comes to different truss types you can be use for roof construction, there's plenty to choose from depending on your needs.
 Here are the four most common ones: